craftcms/docs/docs/5.x/system/directory-structure.md

 ### `modules/`

-For a time, the starter project came with a pre-initialized [custom module](../extend/module-guide.md) in the `modules/` directory.
+For a time, our [starter project](repo:craftcms/craft) came with a pre-initialized [custom module](../extend/module-guide.md) in the `modules/` directory.
 This is typically harmless, but it cannot be removed without also modifying your project’s `config/app.php` file.

 ### `public/`